 Most new authors have a clear vision of what they want their printed book to look like, but they may not know the correct terminology to use to describe that vision to a book designer or printer.

-In this post, we’ll describe the three most common print formats for children's books and analyze the pros and cons of each so you can make the best choice for your book.
+In this post, we’ll talk about the three most common print formats for children's books and analyze the pros and cons of each so you can make the best choice for your book.

 Paperback Books